emilycheatham/p1_yoga_for_you/README.md

 ![nav bar - desktop](assets/images/readme/navbar.png)

 Each page has a navigation bar at the top.
 It sticks at the top even if you scroll down the page.
-It has an identical layout on all pages, to ensure a simple and intitive nacigation.
+It has an identical layout on all pages, to ensure a simple and intuitive navigation.
-The navigation bar is fully responsive, changing size based on the device the user is on.The navigation bar includes the Logo (which is also a link to the Home page) and the links to Home, About Us, Gallery and Sign Up.
+The navigation bar is fully responsive, changing size based on the device the user is on.
+The navigation bar includes the Logo (which is also a link to the Home page) and the links to Home, About Us, Gallery and Sign Up.
 The navigation bar allows for the user to move through the pages without having to rely on the back button.

 ![nav bar - mobile](assets/images/readme/navbar-mobile.png)
 ![nav bar - mobile](assets/images/readme/navbar-mobile2.png)

-Based on a media quesry, for mobile devices it become a dropdown "hamburger menu" feature.
+Based on a media query, for mobile devices it become a dropdown "hamburger menu" feature.
 This allows for a better use of the space on smaller devices.

 - **Hero image**